wavefrontHQ/wavefront-proxy/dropwizard-metrics/dropwizard-metrics5/README.md

 The Wavefront Reporter lets you use DropWizard metrics exactly as you normally would.
 See its [getting started guide](https://dropwizard.github.io/metrics/3.1.0/getting-started/) if you haven't used it before.

 It simply gives you a new Reporter that will seamlessly work with Wavefront.
-First `import com.wavefront.integrations.metrics.WavefrontDropwizardReporter;`
+First `import com.wavefront.integrations.metrics5.WavefrontReporter;`

 Then for example to create a Reporter which will emit data every 10 seconds for: